Dirty (Sonic Youth album): Lyrics and themes

-The opening song, "100%", was written about the murder of Joe Cole, a roadie and the band's friend, and how it affected many people, including Sonic Youth.
+The songs "100%" and "JC" were written about the murder of Joe Cole, a close friend of the group, and how it affected the band.
 The next song, "Swimsuit Issue", is about a then-current Geffen employee who was remanded to therapy for sexual harassment, hence the lyrics "Don't touch my breast, I'm just working at my desk."
 The last section of the song features Gordon naming all of the models in the March 1992 Sports Illustrated Swimsuit Issue.
 The lyrics to "Drunken Butterfly" were taken wholly from song titles and lyrics of Heart songs, and the track was originally titled "Barracuda" after a Heart song.
 The final title was taken from Heart song "Dog & Butterfly", which sounds a bit like "drunken butterfly".
-"Sugar Kane" is said to be about Marilyn Monroe.
-"Chapel Hill," one of the first songs written for the album along with "Orange Rolls, Angel's Spit", is about the town of Chapel Hill, North Carolina, and the 1991 murder of bookseller Bob Sheldon.
-"JC", like "100%", was written about Joe Cole.
-The song's working title was "Moonface".
+"Sugar Kane" is said to be about Marilyn Monroe, and is named after her character in Some Like It Hot.
+"Chapel Hill," one of the first songs written for the album, is about the murder of Internationalist Books owner Bob Sheldon in Carrboro, North Carolina.